Two railroad crossings are temporarily closed in Texas. Will there be a significant impact on trade?

 Union Pacific and BNSF are the two railroads directly affected by the rail closures in Texas.
 Between them, 24 trains typically use the railroads daily to move agricultural products, automotive parts, finished vehicles, chemicals, and other consumer goods, according to the Association of American Railroads.

-Union Pacific estimated its losses — in goods, wages and transportation costs — will exceed $200 million a day if the crossings in both cities remain closed.
+Union Pacific estimates the total losses for all impacted industries — in goods, wages and transportation costs — in excess of $200 million a day.
 The railroad giant said the two crossings make up 45% of its cross-border business and that it cannot shift trains to other gateways.

 BNSF did not provide a dollar estimate of losses but said it anticipates an impact to employees and a significant “downstream effect across our system, since those trains then travel throughout our 32,500-mile network,” according to a statement shared with the Associated Press.

-Note: This story has been corrected to show that Union Pacific did not estimate its own losses due to the closures at more than $200 million a day, but that it estimated total losses for all businesses at that amount.